ryukzak/nitta/ml/synthesis/README.md

 >
 > **VS Code-specific notes**
 >
 > It's easier to manage the config directly from VS Code.
-Press `Ctrl+P` and type `>remote-ssh` to see available commands provided by the extension.
+Press `Ctrl+Shift+P` / `⇧⌘P` and type `remote-ssh` to see available commands provided by the extension.
 "Open SSH Configuration File" is the one you need.

 Add this to the config: